 The ExploraVision competition for K-12 students engages the next generation in real world problem solving with a strong emphasis on STEM.
 ExploraVision challenges students envision and communicate new technology 10 or more years in the future through collaborative brainstorming and research of current science and technology.

 ExploraVision is a science competition that goes beyond the typical student science competition and into what it takes to bring ideas to reality.
 A teacher will sponsor and lead his/her students as they work in groups of 2 – 4 to simulate real research and development.
-A teacher will guide his or her students as they pick a current technology, research it, envision what it might look like in 20 years, and describe the development steps, pros & cons, and obstacles.
+A teacher will guide his or her students as they pick a current technology, research it, envision what it might look like in 10 or more years, and describe the development steps, pros & cons, and obstacles.
 Past winners have envisioned technologies ranging from a hand-held food allergen detector to a new device to help people who have lost limbs regain movement in real time.
-To download an ExploraVision brochure, please click here.

 ExploraVision is designed for K – 12 students of all interest, skill and ability levels.
 The competition is open to students enrolled in public, private or home school in the United States and Canada.
 See our full eligibility requirements here.